devprojx/go-filterql/README.md

 - **Comparison Operator:** ```:eq```
 - **Logical Operator:** ```:and```

-**Note** that each component of the syntax is separated by a colon.
+**Note** that each component of the RHS syntax is separated by a colon.
 The **Logical Operator** is optional, however this will be default to an "AND" operator if more than one filter is provided.

 ### Supported SQL Operators